by Andrea M. Darcy

 Do you change who you are depending on who you are around?

 For others to connect to us, they need to be able to see who we are in the first place.
 If your sense of self is weak, it can mean others struggle to understand you and you are left feeling lonely.
+So how to get closer to people?
 Learn how to pay attention to what you feel, what your personal values are, and what boundaries work for you.

 Tools like journalism and mindfulness are very helpful here (you can use our free Guide to Mindfulness).